John Stanley-19 May 1355

 The tramp moved forward and kicked the dog again.

 The leader of the crowd moved forward ahead of the rest.
 ‘Get out of town.
 We don’t want the likes of you.’

-Suddenly, the tramp pulled a sword and vanished into the darkness of a side street.
+Suddenly, the tramp pulled a sword and threatened those at the front of the crowd gathered around him before vanishing into the darkness of a side street.

 John made as if to pursue the tramp.
 Piers caught his arm.
 ‘Whoa!
 John, it is not our fight, and anyway, we are not armed.’